Ghost-Zephyr/Ghost-Zephyr.github.io/content/blog/apprentice/_index.en.md

 This section of my blog serves as an index of technologies I've learned or became better at as an apprentice working in IT. :grinning:

-It also serves the purpose of the required documentation Apprentices in Norway are supposed to do. :flushed:
+It also serves the purpose of the required documentation apprentices in Norway are supposed to do. :flushed:

 Here are lists of stuff I'll be writing about here;